Table of Contents

 For example, during the live website teardown session, ecommerce brand Papaya Reusables got the following feedback from Jon: “Make sure it’s extremely clear what you’re selling upfront,”so they reevaluated their hero image selection and added callouts to their products over the product images (see below for the before and after photos).

 Another mistake brands make is implementing a slider, also known as a ‘carousel,’ instead of a static hero image.
 This is another attempt to stuff too many messages above the fold at once.
 Data has proven that less than 1/10 of 1% (as in less than 0.1%) of website visitors will click on a slider CTA.

 It can be a frustrating user experience when a visitor hasn’t finished reading something and then it’s gone.
+Additionally, rotating images can be distracting when the customer is trying to focus on something that is more important.
 Remove the carousel and stick with a static message that clearly states your value proposition instead.